Living in Holly Springs, NC

 For all of you Mexican food lovers, fear not.
 Holly Springs has some great Mexican restaurants, and the best is Mi Cancun Mexican Restaurant, also conveniently located in Holly Springs Town Center.
 It's a great spot for tacos, burritos, and margaritas.

-Many folks love Asian cuisine, and Holly Springs has much to offer in this department.
 Osha Thai Kitchen and Sushi is a top-notch Thai and sushi restaurant offering so much more, including some classics like stir fry and curry dishes.
+Nightingale Rooftop provides panoramic views of downtown Holly Springs with heated patio dining year-round, making it perfect for date nights or special celebrations.

 Pros and Cons of Living in Holly Springs